adonisjs/legacy-docs/3.0/tutorial-part6.md

 {{TOC}}

 Let's finish up this tutorial by making final changes to the entire flow.
 Intentionally it was a simple tutorial to make to feel comfortable with the framework.
-You can access all the available [Cookbooks](cookbooks) to learn more about AdonisJs.

 ## Showing Individual Post